NxveenKM/Python-Programs/README.md

 2.⁠ ⁠It checks if the number is divisible by 2.
 3.⁠ ⁠If divisible, it prints "Even"; otherwise, it prints "Odd".

+# Decimal Equivalents Printer

+This simple Python script prints the decimal equivalents of fractions from 1/1 to 1/10.

+## How It Works
+•⁠  ⁠Uses a ⁠ for ⁠ loop to iterate from 1 to 10.
+•⁠  ⁠Prints the fraction and its decimal value.

 ## How to Run